 At the canoe to run transition, there will be a timing mat next to the Speedy Feet truck.
 Make sure to run over the mat to register your canoe finish.
 Anything you don’t want to carry on the run throw in the back of the Speedy Feet truck.
 We’ll bring it back to the park for you.
-Relay teams exchange point is after the mat.
-Exchange the chip and the runner can take off.
-Please note this difference from prior years, there will be no water stops on the run.
-You are encouraged to carry a water bottle with you in the canoe and on the run if you feel it is necessary.
+There will be water at the canoe take-out and two water stops on the run, but you can also carry your own water if you feel that is safer.

 When entering the run-to-bike transition area you will have to run all the way around the transition in a designated lane.
 This is so that everyone covers the same distance.
 Transition is one-way.
 See the picture below.
 In transition, get your helmet on and again make sure to leave your headphones behind.
 HELMETS ARE REQUIRED.
-Relay teams exchange your timing chip in the transition area.
 There is NO RIDING in transition.
 You must run or walk your bike until after you cross the timing mat to leave transition.
 You will start the bike by turning right out of transition.